 In Indiana, school vouchers lowered academic achievement.
-An average student with a math score at the 50th percentile
+An average student with a math score at the 50th percentile declined to the 44th percentile after one year of enrollment in private school.

-Students who used a voucher program in Louisiana to attend a private school experienced lowered math, reading, science and social studies scores.
-Their likelihood of a failing score increased by 24 to 50 percent.11
+Students who used a voucher program in Louisiana to attend a private school experienced lower math, reading, science and social studies scores.
+Their likelihood of a failing score increased by 24 to 50 percent.